How to Announce Your Engagement!

 If you possibly can, do so in person, and most importantly tell both sets of parents first.
 Decide whether you can reach them both before announcing the news to others, and either call straight away, or keep your lips sealed until you see them both.

-Finally… FACEBOOK!
 So you’re ready for your phone to start blowing up… go for it.
-You only get to do this once so give it some thought (I didn’t even say #isaidyes?!?)
+You only get to do this once so give it some thought, so how do you announce your engagement on social media?

 Put it in the Paper!